SlicerMorph/SlicerANTsPy/ANTsRegistration_Tutorial.md

 - **Output transforms as:** Select `Separate files`
   - Creates individual forward and inverse transform files
   - **Required for Jacobian analysis** to isolate deformable component
-  - Composite transforms include affine components that can mask subtle shape differences
+  - Composite transforms include affine component of the deformation that can mask subtle shape differences

 **Why separate files?**
 - Jacobian analysis should use only the deformable (warp) component